Resident Healthy Mummy nutritionist Elisha Danine has given us her eight TOP TIPS for getting rid of that pesky belly bloat.

 Enzymes can be purchased in capsule form from a health food shop or naturopath and should be taking whilst eating each main meal.

-9. Try our Tummy product (bonus tip!)
+9. Try our Tummy Smoothie with probiotics (bonus tip!)

 How Lauren lost 15.1kg and beat the belly bloat